Echoes of Valor: the Rich History of Fort Santiago

 4. How much is the entrance fee to Fort Santiago?

-As of the latest update, entrance fees are approximately PHP 75 for adults and PHP 50 for students, Seniors, and persons with disabilities (PWDs).
+As of the latest update, entrance fees are approximately PHP 75 for adults and PHP 50 for students, older people, and persons with disabilities (PWDs).
 Rates are subject to change, so it’s best to check the Intramuros Administration website for the most up-to-date information.

 5. Why is Jose Rizal important to Fort Santiago?